Laboratory-Imaging/JOBS-examples/NIS_v6.10/42-Following_moving_object/README.md

 ![Uncorrected stage coordinates](images/35-FollowBouncingBallRel_positions.png)

-## Extended JOB that follows the object in wells
+## Extended JOB that follows an object in wells

 ### absolute

 For absolute version of the JOB we have to add two tasks relevant to the well-plate, a well loop and to slightly modify the expressions.

 Specifically:

 - We add plate definition at the beginning and select a plate (e.g. 96-well plate).
 - After the plate definition task we add a well selection and select only two wells.
 - Change the Total duration number of loops in the Time loop to 48 (because we have 96 frames in the ND2 file in the camera simulator).